-Without a defined process in place, or understanding what is resources planning for a project, it’s far too easy for things to get lost in the shuffle.
+Without a defined process in place or an understanding of what is resources planning for a project, it’s far too easy for things to get lost in the shuffle.
 Project requesters have little understanding of what’s required of them when outlining a project, and your team doesn’t have an established way forward.
 It causes confusion and delays for everyone.

-A well-defined project intake process eliminates that confusion by giving everyone a prescriptive set of steps that must be followed in order to request work from your team.
+A well-defined project intake process eliminates that confusion by giving everyone a prescriptive set of steps that must be followed to request work from your team.

 That streamlined demand management process makes it easy for everyone to know what needs to happen, as well as what will happen next.